Logeswaran123/NLP-PubMed-Abstracts/README.md

 *<path to dataset\>* - Path to Dataset directory with train, validation and test dataset.

 ## Experiments
-Following are results with model trained on 10% of dataset, <br/>
+Following are test results with model trained on 10% of dataset, <br/>
 ```
 Baseline model Results:
  {'accuracy': 72.1832384482987, 'precision': 0.7186466952323352, 'recall': 0.7218323844829869, 'f1': 0.6989250353450294}